Back to Resources

 • Ashlynn Ruman

-While the pace of Amazon’s marketplace growth has slowed slightly, the sophistication of its sellers has never been higher.
-That’s why making sure that it’s your product listing that pops up when shoppers run their searches has been increasing in difficulty every day!
+While the pace of Amazon’s marketplace growth has slowed slightly, the level of sophistication of its sellers has never been higher.
+That’s why making sure that your product listing pops up at the top of the page when shoppers run their searches is more important than ever.

 It’s also a big part of the reason why Amazon SEO has become such a trending search term on Google.